rstudio/vetiver-r/README.md

 ## Example

-A `vetiver()` object collects the information needed to store, version, and deploy a trained model.
+A `vetiver_model()` object collects the information needed to store, version, and deploy a trained model.

 You can **version** and **share** your model by choosing a [pins](https://pins.rstudio.com/dev/) “board” for it, including a local